-Mandy J. Shapansky - Ms. Shapansky's principal occupation is that of a corporate director.
-Prior to January 1, 2015, Ms. Shapansky was President and Chief Executive Officer of Xerox Canada, a document management company.
-In her previous role, Ms. Shapansky had responsibility for all Canadian operations including human resources, finance, customer service, marketing and sales.
+Director since: June 24, 2014 Mandy J. Shapansky - Ms. Shapansky's principal occupation is that of a corporate director.
+Prior to January 1, 2015, Ontario, Canada Ms. Shapansky was President and Chief Executive Officer o Independent Xerox Canada, a document management company.
+In her previous role, Ms. Shapansky had responsibility for all Age: 57 Canadian operations including human resources, finance Member of the Audit Committee customer service, marketing and sales.
 Ms. Shapansky holds an Honours BA in Economics from the University of Waterloo and is a CPA.
-Together with her principal skills as a former CEO, Ms. Shapansky brings to the board her experience in matters of accounting, her facility with human resources issues and her understanding of concerns in both business to business and business to consumer/retail commerce.
+Together with her principal skills as a former Chair of Environment and Health & Safety Committee CEO, Ms. Shapansky brings to the board her experience in matters of accounting, her facility with human resources issues and her understanding of concerns in both business to business and business to consumer/retail commerce.
+Independent Age: 57 Member of the Audit Committee Chair of Environment and Health & Safety